-- a. state the reasons for organisations having effective systems of control; - b. identify the fundamental principles of effective control systems; - c. identify the main business processes of an entity and data flows between areas of the business that need effective control systems; - d. identify the components of internal control in both manual and IT environments - e. define and classify different types of internal control, with particular emphasis upon those which impact upon the quality of financial information and identify the difference between preventative and detective controls; - f. show how specified internal controls mitigate risk, including cyber risks, and state their limitations; - g. identify internal controls or internal control deficiencies for an organisation in a given scenario - h. identify the role of an internal audit function in an organisation; and - i. identify, for a specified organisation, the sources of information which will enable a sufficient record to be made of accounting or other systems and internal controls.
+- a. state the reasons for organisations having effective systems of control; - b. identify the fundamental principles of effective control systems and the risk of overdependence on IT; - c. identify the main business processes of an entity and data flows between areas of the business that need effective control systems; - d. identify the components of internal control in both manual and IT environments - define and classify different types of internal control, with particular emphasis on general IT and information processing controls and identify the difference between preventative and detective controls; - f. show how specified internal controls mitigate risk, including cyber risks, and state their limitations: - g. identify internal controls or internal control deficiencies for an organisation in a given scenario - h. identify the role of an internal audit function in an organisation; and - i. identify, for a specified organisation, the sources of information which will enable a sufficient record to be made of accounting or other systems and internal controls.